peteroupc/Numbers/docs/PeterO.Numbers.EDecimal.md

     public PeterO.Numbers.EInteger UnsignedMantissa { get; }

-Gets the absolute value of this object's un-scaled value.
+Gets the absolute value of this object's unscaled value.

 <b>Returns:</b>

-The absolute value of this object's un-scaled value.
+The absolute value of this object's unscaled value.

 ### Abs